-The default settings.py comes with a reasonable set of AUTH\PASSWORD\VALIDATORS:
+The default settings.py comes with a reasonable set of AUTH_PASSWORD_VALIDATORS:

-- Passwords can't be too similar to your other personal info. - Passwords must contain at least 6 characters. - Passwords can't be a commonly used password. - Passwords can't be entirely numeric. - Passwords can't consist of a single character or only whitespace.
+- Passwords can't be too similar to your other personal info. - Passwords must contain at least 6 characters. - Passwords can't be a commonly used password. - Passwords can't be entirely numeric. - Passwords can't consist of a single character or only whitespace. - Passwords can't match a password you have used in the past.